 We have entered into a license agreement with the Advisor under which the Advisor has granted us a non-exclusive, royalty-free license to use the name "Kayne Anderson."
-In addition, we reimburse the Administrator for its costs and expenses incurred in performing its obligations under the Administration Agreement, including our allocable portion of office facilities, overhead, and compensation paid to or compensatory distributions received by our officers (including our Chief Compliance Officer and Chief Financial Officer) and their respective staff who provide services to us.
+In addition, we reimburse the Administrator for its costs and expenses incurred in performing its obligations under the Administration Agreement.
 As we reimburse the Administrator for its expenses, we will indirectly bear such cost.
-These arrangements create conflicts of interest that our Board of Directors must monitor.
+This arrangement and others may create conflicts of interest that our Board of Directors must monitor.